The Issue

 members can plan for a deadline for the review of their work by their peers.
 Substantial pressure is

-2. Kindly Confrontation.
+then brought for the highest quality of product - Kindly Confrontation.
 If the assumption is that many heads are better than one, then each

 head needs to be heard.
 The natural tendency of avoiding controversy must be replaced with an open direct communication style, allowing each member to state plainly how an action might affect the mission of her/his department.
 In weekly department head meetings, for example, we have installed a section called “Who is messing you up?”
 After reports are given and after the leader has followed up on outstanding company-wide issues, the floor is opened to complaints from one department to another.
-To assure fairness and positivity, each department head is expected to, and does, voice places for increased inter-departmental cooperation.
+To assure fairness and positivity, each department head is expected to, and does, voice places for increased inter-departmental cooperation. - Celebration.
+Since these meetings are designed for reporting, it follows that each department

 will report achievements effecting the company and/or the other departments fairly often.
 To assure